Last updated on February 8, 2023 by Wandering our World

 There is plenty to do in St George’s, so check out the laid-back market, infused with the smell of sweet spices, as well as the cathedrals and museums.

-Try Grenadian food
+5. Try Grenadian Food

 Grenada shares many dishes with other Caribbean nations, with roots coming from Africa, Europe and India.

 Try savory options like oil-down (a type of breadfruit stew with meat and vegetables) and callaloo soup (callaloo is a delicious spinach like vegetable) as well as sweet cuisine like nutmeg ice cream and sweet potato pudding.
+There’s lots of seafood as well, of course!

-Some recommended places to try Grenadian food are: Andy’s Soup House, Green Roof Inn and BB’s Crabback, however throughout the island there are many different restaurants to choose from.
+Some recommended places to try Grenadian food are: Andy’s Soup House, Green Roof Inn and BB’s Crabback.
+However throughout the island there are many different restaurants to choose from.
 Grenadian food is tasty and hearty, especially when washed down with a rum cocktail!

-Hiking in Grenada Etang National Park
+6. Hike in Grenada Etang National Park

 Hiking in Etang National Park is a great way to burn off some calories after indulging in Grenada’s cuisine.